As you probably already know, marketing your HVAC company has dramatically changed in the year 2020.

 The truth is, if your HVAC company isn’t adapting to the drastic changes in marketing, then there’s a very good chance you’ll be left behind.
 I’m not saying this because I want to scare you.
 I just want to inject some reality into your business!

-The first step of your marketing approach in 2019 is accept that things HAVE changed and will continue to change.
+The first step of your marketing approach in 2020 is to accept that things HAVE changed and will continue to change.
 That statement within itself probably seems daunting or even makes you feel like your business is on a shaky foundation.
 That’s GOOD.
 I’m sure you remember a point when you started your business and had no idea how you were going to get customers.
-Yes, that was probably a gut wrenching feeling, but it was also a stronger motivator.
+Yes, that was probably a gut-wrenching feeling, but it was also a stronger motivator.
 There is no stronger motivator than fear.

 Below, I’m going to explain several HVAC marketing strategies you can start implementing TODAY and start seeing inbound leads shooting in within months.